Charles Cornwallis, 1st Marquess Cornwallis: Death and legacy

 Cornwallis was the recipient of the first British commemorative statue sent to the Indian subcontinent.
 On his retirement in 1792, and in celebration of his victory over Tipu Sultan, the British residents of Madras (renamed Chennai in 1996) voted in May that year to commission a portrait in oils, and a statue, for their city.
 A request was sent, through Sir John Call, to the Council of the Royal Academy in London to hold a competition.
 Only one artist submitted a model, and that was Thomas Banks, RA.
 The statue was unveiled on the Parade Grounds of Fort St. George, Madras, on 15 May 1800, after being exhibited at the Royal Academy.
 The eight-foot-tall marble with its pedestal base depicts the children of Tipu Sultan being handed over to Cornwallis as part of the treaty to end the war.
 Cornwallis wears the robes of a Garter Knight.
 After Independence, the statue was moved to the Reading Room of the Connemara Library, Madras, before it was transferred to the entrance of the Fort Museum in 1948.

 The first British statue to be erected in Calcutta, the capital of British India, was also to Cornwallis.
-The marble portrait statue, with figures of Fortitude and Truth on each side of the plinth's base, was completed by John Bacon, Jr., and was a variant of the statue finished by John Bacon Sr. for East India House in London.
+The marble portrait statue, with figures of Fortitude and Truth on each side of the plinth's base, was completed by John Bacon Jr., and was a variant of the statue finished by John Bacon Sr. for East India House in London.
 In this work, Cornwallis appears as a hero wearing a Roman kilt and carrying a sheathed short sword.
-A cornucopia symbolizing the abundance pouring into the coffers of the East India Company (EIC) is behind the left foot.
+A cornucopia symbolising the abundance pouring into the coffers of the East India Company (EIC) is behind the left foot.

 A third statue, for Bombay, was commissioned from the studios of John Bacon Jr. Bacon was paid £5250 for the standing figure, which portrayed Cornwallis wearing an officer's tailcoat, breeches, brocade and an immense cloak.
 The statue was covered by a protective cupola on Elphinstone Circle, before it was damaged in August 1965 and removed to the grounds of the Bhau Daji Lad Museum, Byculla, Bombay.

 The last memorial erected to Cornwallis in British India was his mausoleum at Ghazipur, completed in 1824 and funded by a public subscription raised by the people of Bengal.
 Designed by Thomas Fraser, the free-standing marble cenotaph, topped by a funerary urn, was created by John Flaxman, RA.
 It was commissioned by the Court of Directors of the East India Company at a General Meeting held in February 1822.
 Flaxman completed the work in March 1824 and it was shipped to India in April.
 Flaxman received £525 for his portrait medallion of Cornwallis, carved in relief for two of the four panels.
 The two others have a figure of a Hindu and Muslim, heads bowed in mourning (a typical motif for Flaxman).
 The reverse has a figure of a British soldier and an Indian sepoy, also in mourning.